nanmu42/cryptid-logbook/README.md

 # cryptid-logbook

-Game logbook for Cryptid, the board game
+Game logbook for Cryptid, the board game.